How to Install a wireless printer to Windows 11

 Windows usually installs the needed printer drivers automatically after finding your device.
 However, it's wise to check for updates or install them yourself to make sure you can use all features, such as scanning and two-sided printing.

 Keep in mind that Windows drivers can sometimes be quite basic.
-To access all features, such as scanning capabilities or duplex (two-sided) printing, you might need more advanced drivers.
-After adding the printer, return to the “Printers & scanners” settings.
-You may find an option like “Find drivers” or “Update drivers.”
+Advanced manufacturer software might be required to unlock features like scanning or two-sided printing.
+After adding the printer, return to the "Printers & scanners" settings.
+You may find an option like "Find drivers" or "Update drivers."

 A more reliable method for obtaining the latest drivers involves checking Windows Update.